 - 1. Work with international, federal, state, local and private organizations and the public to generate creative ways to achieve landscape-scale habitat management - 2.
 Use joint ventures as a model to identify large-scale habitat recovery goals and the tools needed to accomplish those goals - 3.
 Provide site managers with the skills and tools to work with neighboring landowners - 4.
-Foster regional and statewide dialogue about conservation priorities through the Texas Conservation and Recreation Forums (TxCRF) - 5.
+Foster regional and statewide dialogue about conservation priorities - 5.
 Provide web links to other conservation and recreation organizations - 6.
-Utilize annual TxCRF to analyze the state's existing and future land and water conservation and recreation needs; identify threatened land and water resources; and establish the relative importance of identified needs
+Utilize agency forums to analyze the state's existing and future land and water conservation and recreation needs; identify threatened land and water resources; and establish the relative importance of identified needs